Phillips Petroleum Company: History

 During the 1960s, Phillips expanded its international operations, particularly with exploration in Canada, Venezuela, and Colombia.
 It discovered the Ekofisk gas field in the North Sea in 1969.

+The 19-storey Phillips Building in Bartlesville opened in 1964.
+It was designed by Welton Becket & Associates of Los Angeles.

 In 1966, Phillips Petroleum bought Tidewater Oil Co.'s West Coast operations and rebranded its "Flying A" outlets to Phillips 66.

 In 1983, Phillips Petroleum bought "General American Oil Company", a Delaware company that was headquartered in Dallas.
 The company was originally built by Algur H. Meadows in 1936 through a merger with oilman J. W. Gilliland and General American Finance System, a company Meadows formed with Ralph Trippett and Henry W. Peters in the early 1930s.
 General American Oil Company was "one of the largest independent oil companies in the nation, with worldwide operations and interests."

 General American was founded in 1928 as a loan company, the General Finance Company, by Meadows, Trippett, and Henry W. Peters, and renamed the General American Oil Company in 1930.
 The company acquired over 170 oil wells, several refineries and the assets of the General American Finance System and its subsidiaries.
 By 1959 the company had 2,990 oil wells in fifteen states and Canada and was drilling for oil in Spain.
 Richard Rainwater became a partner in the company in 1969, as did Howard Hughes.
 In 1971, Peters acquired a minority stake in Howard Hughes' Hughes Tool Company, to which was later sold in 1972.
 In 1967 the General American Oil Company merged with its affiliate Premier Petrochemical of Pasadena, Texas.

 In late 1984, Mesa Power LP Co., led by T. Boone Pickens Jr., attempted a hostile takeover of Phillips Petroleum.
 After Mesa failed, Carl Icahn attempted a separate hostile takeover.
 Phillips remained an independent company but recapitalized with greater debt.
 This large debt caused Phillips Petroleum to begin selling many of its assets, including refineries, and led to the 2002 merger with Conoco.

 Phillips Petroleum Corp. and Chevron Corp. combined their worldwide chemical businesses in 2000 to form a new company, Chevron Phillips Chemical Corp., LLC.
 This excluded Chevron's oronite additives, which remained with its former parent.
 Chevron Phillips is headquartered in The Woodlands, Texas.